rickkas7/DisplayGenerator/README.md

 - The user interface part is a Vue.js application.
 - The Adafruit GFX code runs using Enscripten.

-Enscripten takes C++ code and compiles it to WebASM.
+[Emscripten](https://emscripten.org) takes C++ code and compiles it to WebASM.
 I have the Adafruit GFX library and some necessary utilities (like String) as the C++ source in the src directory.

-Enscripten itself contains the necessary bindings so I can call C++ code from Javascript.
-I added wrappers for all of the GFX calls.
-I also added a call to read the bitmap data out as an array of bytes.
+Emscripten generates the necessary bindings so I can call C++ code from Javascript.
+I added wrappers for all of the GFX calls and a call to read the bitmap data out as an array of bytes.

 The "program" is just a JSON array with an object for each command like writePixel, drawLine, drawRect, etc..
 It's an array so you might have multiple setCursor and drawText commands, for example, in it.

+The save and load options read and write this JSON object.

 The display generator iterates this array and calls the GFX code with the appropriate parameters to render the display.

-It also generates the C++ display code, which is mostly just building an output string from the parameters.
+It also generates the C++ display code, including the GFX calls, any additional includes, and any bitmap data.

-The Javascript code takes the display bitmap and renders it on a HTML5 canvas.
+The Javascript code takes the display bitmap and renders it on a HTML5 canvas in normal and zoomed size.